-- 1) Certain positions may be designated by the County Administrator as market impact positions based on the following criteria: - a) High turnover; - b) Difficulty in recruiting candidates; - c) Difficulty in filling the position. - 2) For positions designated as market impact positions, the Human Resources Department may be asked to: - a) Conduct a market survey of salaries being offered and paid by other organizations; - b) Identify the market rate for the position; - c) Raise the hiring rate for the position to the market rate. - 3) For market impact positions in which there are incumbents in addition to vacancies, adjustments may be made to current incumbent based on input and approval from the Director, appropriate Deputy County Administrator, the County Administrator, and the

-- Human Resources Director.
-Factors such as recent performance appraisal and/or any disciplinary actions may be considered in determining if an adjustment is to be made. - 4) Positions designated as market impact will be reviewed as necessary to determine whether the designation should be continued.
+- 1) Certain positions may be designated by the County Administrator as market impact positions based on the following criteria: - a) High turnover; - b) Difficulty in recruiting candidates; - c) Difficulty in filling the position. - 2) For positions designated as market impact positions, Human Resources may: - a) Conduct a market survey of salaries being offered and paid by other organizations; - b) Identify the market rate for the position; - c) Raise the hiring rate for the position to the market rate. - 3) For market impact positions in which there are incumbents in addition to vacancies, adjustments may be made to current incumbent based on input and approval from the Director, appropriate Deputy County Administrator, the County Administrator, and the Human Resources & Risk Management Director.
+Factors such as recent performance and/or any disciplinary actions may be considered in determining if an adjustment is to be made. - 4) Positions designated as market impact will be reviewed as necessary to determine whether the designation should be continued.
 In cases where the status is discontinued, all salary adjustments awarded as a result of the status will remain in force.
 No future salary adjustments will be awarded based on market impact designation unless the position is re- designated as market impact at a future date.